Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          switching sets
      13. Ingested tracks MUST conform to CMAF track structure defined in [[!MPEGCMAF]]
-     14. CMAF Tracks SHOULD NOT use segmentTypeBox to signal CMAF media object brands like chunk, fragment, segment.
+     14. CMAF Tracks SHOULD NOT use segmentTypeBox to signal [=CMAF Media object=] brands like chunk, fragment, segment.